GRAINS-US corn, soybean futures sag on demand woes; wheat firm

 Soybean export inspections were reported at 214,247 tonnes, down 11.9% from a week earlier.

-Wheat futures also garnered support from uncertainty about a deal allowing for shipments from Ukraine's Black Sea ports, as well as signs of a pick-up in global demand for wheat following recent price declines.
+USDA said on Monday afternoon after the close that 64% of the U.S. corn crop was rated good to excellent as of June 4, down 5 percentage points from a week earlier.

+The soybean crop was rated 62% good to excellent, the winter wheat crop 36% good to excellent and the spring wheat crop 64% good to excellent.

-(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore, Editing by Kirsten Donovan and Paul Simao)
+(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore, Editing by Marguerita Choy and Paul Simao)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.